 - TWRP for Moto G7 Plus (codename: lake)

-- Latest Magisk installer ZIP package (Magisk-v21.2.zip): Github repository
+- Latest Magisk installer ZIP package: Magisk v23 or newer available on the official Github repository

 The instructions for the same have been combined with the rooting instructions (Step #3) of this tutorial.